New vocabulary of P-AdW Adunaic and P-AdW Westron nouns related to the topic of warfare.

 (C) Sergio Artigas - Longbeard and Ironfist dwarf

-in padded armour and dwarf-mail
+in padded armour and dwarf-mail (two images from this heptych)

 (note the lack of a continuous cuirass and similarities to Indo-Persian "plate-and-mail" armour)